jsaenz-endava/git-challenge-2023-1/Git flow troubleshooting.md

 No more scares!

 ## Can't merge because you deleted files?
-When i was working on a feature i created a local branch then pulled all files from the remote `Develop` branch and started working.
-At some point i deleted a file then far away into development of the feature, i pushed my work into the local repository and try to merge the `Feature` branch with the `Develop` branch with no success because a merge conflict with the deleted file.
+When we were working on a feature we created a local branch then pulled all files from the remote `Develop` branch and started working.
+At some point we deleted a file then far away into development of the feature, we pushed our work into the local repository and try to merge the `Feature` branch with the `Develop` branch with no success because a merge conflict with the deleted file.

 The conflict itself can be resolve manually, in this case you could download the deleted files and commit again.
 Or, you can update your files typing: